boozinka/kb_network_automation/README.md

    c.
 Execute the exit_config_mode() method and print the new prompt using find_prompt()

    d.
-Use the write_channel() method to send the 'disable' command down the SSH channel. ***Note, write_channel is a low level method so it requires that you add a newline to the end of your 'disable' command.
+Use the write_channel() method to send the 'disable' command down the SSH channel. ***Note***, write_channel is a low level method so it requires that you add a newline to the end of your 'disable' command.

    e. time.sleep for two seconds and then use the read_channel() method to read the data that is currently available on the SSH channel.
 Print this to the screen.